magento/devdocs/src/cloud/project/user-admin.md

 {:.bs-callout-tip}
 The `magento-cloud list` command displays all the `magento-cloud` CLI commands.
 To view the command and parameters for a specific command and not the entire list, append the command  with a -help.
 For example, `magento-cloud` `environment:list`, you run `magento-cloud environment:list -help`.

-The following examples use the `magento-cloud` CLI to add a user, configure role-based user access to environements, modify project assignments and update his .
+The following examples use the `magento-cloud` CLI to add a user, configure roles, modify project assignments, and assigned user roles.

 ### Add a user and assign roles